-You must take this form to the PSB Visa section, near Yōnghégōng metro station in Beijing.
-You also need your housing registration certificate from the Public Security Bureau - see Temporary Residence Permit section - and a colour passport photograph.
+You must take this form to the Public Security Bureau Visa section (Exit/Entry Administration), near 雍和宫 Yōnghégōng metro station in Beijing.
+You also need your housing registration certificate from the Public Security Bureau-see Temporary Residence Permit section-and a colour passport photograph.
 When you get there, fill in the form and join the queue for visa extensions.
 There is a fee for processing your new visa.
 Like the London visa section, it takes a week to turn around.
-There is no express option, which is why, if you want an extension quickly, you may have to get a tourist visa obtained in the country you go to and organize the student visa once you get back.
+There is no express option, which is why, if you want an extension quickly, you may have to get a tourist visa obtained in another country and organize the student visa once you get back.

 If the coordinator will only give you a visa until the end of the course, or if for any other reason the visa you are on runs out, you can apply for an 'L' tourist visa extension in Beijing.
 This visa only lasts 30 days from the day it is granted but you don't need a letter from Beida to get it (you still need the housing registration certificate).
 You can specify how many entries you want.
-This means that you can stay as a tourist for 30 days in China after your student visa runs out, although it is unlikely that you would need to do so as this would probably take you into Michaelmas term of your third year!
+This means that you can stay as a tourist for 30 days in China after your student visa runs out.
 Obviously, if you go out of China when the course has finished you can come back in on a tourist visa obtained in the country you go to.
 This visa can be extended twice.

-In short, the go-abroad-and-get-new-visa-there option is for "Oh no, my visa runs out tomorrow.
-Quick, leg it to Hong Kong!" but the in-Beijing 'L' visa is for "Oh, I have a month left on my visa but I would like two months.
+In short, the go-abroad-and-get-new-visa-there option is for, "Oh no, my visa runs out tomorrow.
+Quick, leg it to Hong Kong!" but the in-Beijing 'L' visa is for, "Oh, I have a month left on my visa but I would like two months.
 Better get this processed soon, and allow time on my old visa for processing."